MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **txp** - Indicates what type of meeting it was generated from flight reservations and deliveries to help us detect issues with this type of meeting

 - **with_message_enabled** - Indicates whether a user can respond with a message to help us detect issues with responding to meeting invites

+#### multi.window.launch

+This event captures when the user takes action that involves multi-window launch on foldable devices, e.g., compose mail, event, open calendar window.
+It uses the action to remember such action, e.g., to keep getting the prompt or always launch in new window.
+The data collected by this event will be used to assess discoverability, effectiveness as well as general user preferences to drive current and future developments of multi window related functionalities.

+The following fields are collected:

+- **is_remembered** - whether the preference to launch in a new window from the reported location has been saved by user.

+- **multi_window_origin** - the location within the app where the interaction to launch another app screen in a new window happens.

 #### Office.Android.DocsUI.FileOperations.OpenDocumentMeasurements